US reverses course, allows Ukrainian family to seek asylum

 TIJUANA, Mexico (AP) — U.S. authorities allowed a Ukrainian woman and her three children to seek asylum Thursday, a reversal from a day earlier when she was denied entry under the Biden administration’s sweeping restrictions for seeking humanitarian protection.

-The 34-year-old woman and her children — ages 14, 12 and 6 — entered San Diego for processing after authorities blocked her path hours earlier, triggering sharp criticism from Senate Majority Leader Chuck Schumer and other Democrats.
+The 34-year-old woman and her children — ages 14, 12 and 6 — entered San Diego for processing after authorities blocked her path hours earlier, triggering sharp criticism from Senate Majority Leader Chuck Schumer of New York and other Democrats.

-Blaine Bookey, legal director of the Center for Gender & Refugee Studies, was returning to San Diego Wednesday from Tijuana, where she was helping Haitian migrants.
-She saw the Ukrainian woman crying with her children, looking “very uncomfortable” with a reporter “in her face.”
+Blaine Bookey, legal director of the Center for Gender & Refugee Studies, was returning to San Diego from Tijuana when she saw the Ukrainian woman crying with her children, and looking “very uncomfortable.”

-Bookey’s tweets and media coverage sparked renewed criticism of a Trump-era order to deny people a chance to seek asylum under an order to prevent spread of COVID-19 known as Title 42 authority.
+The family had been denied the chance to seek asylum after being turned back because of a Trump-era order, known as Title 42, that was put in place to prevent the spread of COVID-19.

-Schumer raised the Ukrainian woman’s case as he called for an end to use of Title 42, which the Biden administration has defended as health risks from COVID-19 have subsided.
+Schumer mentioned the Ukrainian family when calling for an end to use of Title 42 authority, which is named for a 1944 public health law.

 “They requested refuge in one of the ports of entry on our southern border, but were turned away because of Title 42,” Schumer said on a conference call with reporters.
 “This is not who we are as a country.
 Continuing this Trump-era policy has defied common sense and common decency.”

-U.S. Customs and Border Protection did not immediately respond to a request for comment Thursday.
+The Homeland Security Department said it admitted the Ukrainian family “after we reviewed the facts of their case” and it continues to exempt “particularly vulnerable” people on a case-by-case basis.

 Migrants have been expelled more than 1.6 million times since Title 42 was introduced in March 2020.
+The Biden administration has defended the order even as coronavirus cases have subsided.

-The Ukrainian woman, who identified herself to reporters only as Sofiia, tried entering the U.S. in a car with a relative this week but was blocked, Bookey said.
-Another attempt on foot Wednesday was also stopped but Bookey found her before she returned to her Tijuana hotel to wait for news.
+The Ukrainian woman, who identified herself to reporters only as Sofiia, first tried entering the U.S. in a car with a relative earlier this week but was turned back, Bookey said.
+On Wednesday, she walked up to the port of entry and was stopped again before Bookey spotted her and tweeted what happened.

 “She’s just been very stoic for her kids and I think she let herself get emotional,” Bookey said.

 The woman left Ukraine with her children Feb.
-27 as friends warned her that Russia might invade.
+27, days after Russian troops invaded Ukraine.
 She went to Moldova, Romania and Mexico, arriving in Tijuana on Monday.

-She plans to settle with family in the San Francisco area and seek asylum.
+The woman said her family in the San Francisco area had urged her to come, saying they feared for her life.

+“In any other case, I wouldn’t leave, I’m sure, because I have more family and friends over there (in Ukraine),” she said.

 Mexico accepts citizens from Mexico, Guatemala, Honduras and El Salvador who are expelled under Title 42 authority.
 People of other nationalities are subject to expulsion but many are released in the United States to seek asylum due to difficulties flying them home.
 They must be on U.S. soil to claim protection, though, and authorities often block their path.